 Key consistency models

-Unavailable during partitionEvery transaction appears instantaneous between call and response.
+Unavailable during partitionEvery operation appears instantaneous between invocation and response.
 All observers see the same sequence of operations.
-The most stringent model for single operations.
+The strictest model for single operations.

-Sticky AvailableCausally related operations are visible in the correct order.
-If A → B (A happened before B), everyone sees them in that order.
+Sticky availableCausally related operations are observed in the correct order.
+If event A happened before B, the system should not expose B without its cause.
 Achievable in AP systems.

 |---|---|---|---|